RXCommunity/Homepage/README.md

 # RedXen Homepage

 ## What is this?
 The portal for the community where everything is linked.
-It is supposed to be as lightweigh and well-functioning as possible.
+It is supposed to be as lightweight and well-functioning as possible.

 ## How does this work?
 It is based around flexboxes mostly to ensure efficiency and good support.